- What is SUSE Linux Enterprise Server 12?

-Can I upgrade my existing systems from SUSE Linux Enterprise Server 9, 10 or 11 to SUSE Linux Enterprise Server 11 Service Pack 3?
+Can I upgrade my existing systems from SUSE Linux Enterprise 11 to SUSE Linux Enterprise 12?

 Yes.
-You are entitled to upgrade any systems with an active SUSE Linux Enterprise Server subscription to SUSE Linux Enterprise Server 11 Service Pack 3.
-However, a direct upgrade or migration via bootable media is supported only from SUSE Linux Enterprise Server 11 Service Pack 2 to SUSE Linux Enterprise Server 11 Service Pack 3.
+You are entitled to upgrade any systems with an active SUSE Linux Enterprise subscription to SUSE Linux Enterprise 12.
+However, a direct upgrade or migration via bootable media is supported only from SUSE Linux Enterprise 11 Service Pack 3 on the same hardware architecture using the following methods:

 Where can I get more information about SUSE Linux Enterprise Server and related products, bundles and extensions?